OHDSI/Achilles/README-developers.md

 * The `@hrOldId` parameter refers to the serial file ID of the previous achilles_heel_results analysis.
 The achillesHeel function will assign this based on the rule_id.

+# Heel

+Additional knowledge base (provided as CSV files) can be used by logic that is implemented by comparing knowledge base to achilles_results data.
+Such knowledge base is not loaded into database since it can be done in memory and is computationaly trivial. (takes < 3 seconds to compute)